Jaap van Praag (football administrator): Family

-Jaap van Praag had four children from two marriages.
-From his second marriage he had a daughter named Peggy and a son named Michael.
-His son Michael van Praag would later follow in his fathers footsteps and was also chairman of AFC Ajax during another very successful period at the club.
+Van Praag had four children from two marriages.
+From his second marriage, he had a daughter named Peggy and a son named Michael.
+His son Michael van Praag would later follow in his fathers footsteps and was also chairman of Ajax during another very successful period at the club.
 His son served this function from 1989 to 2003.
-From his third marriage he had two daughters, Pamela and the TV host and Actor Beryl van Praag.
+From his third marriage, he had two daughters, Pamela and the TV host and Actor Beryl van Praag.

 His younger brother is Max van Praag, who became a known singer.
-The newsreader Marga van Praag and Television presenter Chiel van Praag are his children, and Jaap van Praag is their uncle.
+The newsreader Marga van Praag and Television presenter Chiel van Praag are his children, and van Praag is their uncle.

 Name confusion

 There is another Jaap van Praag, his namesake, a politician with whom he is often confused.
 Both were around the same age (born 1910 and 1911), both born in Amsterdam and both survived the war hiding in the city.
-In addition both played a role in broadcasting for the VARA.
+In addition, both played a role in broadcasting for the VARA.